nvda-es/num2words_nvda/readme.md

 * Real time mode: as long as NVDA is talking and there's a text containing numbers anywhere in it, the conversion will display its result and be transmitted by speech.
 This applies to any speech synthesizer you use.
 * Manual mode: you can write numbers or text, and/or numbers at the same time, interacting through a dialog box to do so.
 The dialog has:
 	* A checkbox to convert to ordinal.
 	* If the ordinal box is not checked, a combo box will appear to choose the conversion mode.
-There are four conversion modes and they are as follows:
+There are five conversion modes and they are as follows:
 		* Ordinal, for example: 1 = first.
 		* Ordinal number, for example: 1 = first (aplies the same method that ordinal option).
 		* Date, for example (dd/mm/aaaa format): 23/07/2023 = Twenty-three  july  twenty twenty-three